-Your weekly benefit will begin on the first day of a disability resulting from an Injury or the eighth day of a disability resulting from illness.
+Your weekly benefit will begin as of the first day of a disability.
 Benefits are payable as long as you remain disabled, for up to a maximum of 26 weeks of disability in any 52-week period.
-Under New Jersey State disability benefits law, if your disability is due to illness and lasts at least 21 days, your disability benefit is retroactive to the first day of disability.

 "FICA" taxes will be withheld from any disability benefits due you.